dieselfox1/fincommerce/plugins/fincommerce/client/admin/docs/fincommerce.com/activity-panels.md

 ![Activity Panels Tabs Overview](images/activity-panels-tabs.png)

-There are five panels: Inbox, Orders, Stock, Reviews, and WordPress Notices.
+There are five panels: Inbox, Orders, Stock, Reviews, and finpress Notices.
 You can read more about each panel below.

 Each panel has an orange indicator denoting "unread" items.